Chronic Renal Failure - Medical Condition

 Peritoneal dialysis uses the natural membrane of the abdominal cavity as its filter.
 It can only be used by people who have not had major abdominal surgery.
 Using a catheter (a very small, flexible tube) that’s been permanently placed into the abdomen, the abdominal cavity is filled with a solution called dialysate, which stays there for a set amount of time.
 The dialysate draws the waste and extra fluid out of the bloodstream through the membrane.
 When finished, the dialysate – now with the extra body fluid and waste mixed in – is drained out and then replaced with fresh dialysate.
 Usually done at home, this procedure is continuous and done in cycles.
 Peritoneal dialysis can be performed by one’s self or by a family member.
 It’s done daily, but the frequency of cycles during the day varies according to the type of peritoneal dialysis being done.
 The cycles can occur as often as every few hours, or the procedure can span the night with the use of a cycling machine that exchanges the fluid automatically while the person sleeps.

 Peritoneal dialysis doesn’t work for everyone and may eventually stop working effectively for those who do use it.
 If this happens, hemodialysis is necessary.

 Hemodialysis is a procedure that must be done in a hospital or special clinic setting.
-With hemodialysis, the waste and excess body fluid is filtered out through the blood using a dialyser, a coiled membrane made up of hundreds of hollow fibers.
-A dialysis machine pumps the blood through the dialyser.
+With hemodialysis, the waste and excess body fluid is filtered out through the blood using a dialyser, a coiled membrane made up of hundreds of hollow fibers A dialysis machine pumps the blood through the dialyser.
 The blood stays on one side of the membrane, while the dialysate is on the other side of the membrane.
 As with the peritoneal dialysis, the dialysate draws the extra body fluid and waste through the filter and then the filtered blood is pumped back into the body.
-The process of hemodialysis is quicker than peritoneal dialysis, and the cycle is generally complete in about four hours.
+The process of hemodialysis is quicker than peritoneal dialysis, and the cycle is generally complete in four to five hours.
 It’s usually done about three times a week.